NethServer/docs/administrator-manual/en/firewall.rst

 ----------------------------

 The Deep Packet Inspection (DPI) [#DPI]_ is an advanced packet filtering technique.
-On |product| it requires a customised Linux kernel with the additional ``xt_ndpi`` module that can be installed from the :guilabel:`Software Center` page.

-.. warning:: Once the module is installed the system must be rebooted.
-The newly
-             installed kernel is selected by default.

-If the DPI module is correctly loaded, new items for the :guilabel:`Service` field are available in the :guilabel:`Edit rule` form.
+When the DPI module is active, new items for the :guilabel:`Service` field are available in the :guilabel:`Edit rule` form.
 Those items are labeled *DPI protocol*, among the usual *network service* and *service object* items.

-The complete list of available DPI protocols can be obtained with the following
+The complete list of available DPI protocols can be obtained from the Dashboard or with the following
 command: ::

     db NethServer::Database::Ndpi keys